Changissnz/internet_insecurity_of_today/README.md

   a step further by really turning backs on the hogstains claiming all the fields and mansions (the same ones that cannot eat pork because they're not cannibals).
 - There are a lot of struggling professionals, especially those that are not mass consumption marketers, in the US since 2008 (debatable).
-If the questions become too puzzling, just think of Russia-Ukraine and Chinese prostitutization of the free mind and market.
+If the questions become too puzzling, just think of Russia-Ukraine (Slavic chemical/digital/arms market) and Chinese prostitutization of the free mind and market.